mardiros/blacksmith/docs/source/user/middleware/index.rst

 For example, requests may share a security secret that make not parts of the contract of a route.

+Middleware may be shared by all clients, such as prometheus middleware that catch all the traffic for monitoring, or may be added on client to add credentials per users.

 .. note::

    Users can create their own middleware but blacksmith comes with its lists